 Read Scripture — the portion of Scripture selected for that meeting is read aloud

-Questions & Discussion — now take time for everyone to ask questions and just talk about what was read (here are four simple questions to help lead the discussion)
+Questions & Discussion — now take time for everyone to ask questions and just talk about what was read (here are some simple study questions to help lead the discussion)

 THIRD: LOOK FORWARD